 There are numerous video styles available at your disposal.
 Below we have listed some of the most commonly used ones:

 Your viewers will be captivated and engaged like never before through animated videos.
 You can use animation in any type of video since it can be employed as a stand-alone style, regardless of the topic of the video.
-However, the animation is very effective when it comes to conveying difficult-to-understand topics or technologies.
+However, animation is very effective when it comes to conveying difficult-to-understand topics or technologies.

 It can also be used to mix and match with other fashions.
 Animated graphics or animated cutaways can be used in your lifestyle video as a supplement, or you can use it as a stand-alone video.
 It’s adaptable and can liven up just about any video you put together.